A Contract is, of course, a document but it is not any document; a contract has a "purpose" as well as unique "characteristics".

 - The type of contracts that the system will handle: simple contracts (template based) or more complex ones?

-Contract Management 2.0 systems have come a long way for their predecessors and are now immensly more user friendly (typicaly requiring no training), templates can be created a modifed by end users, workflows are simple or flexible.
+Contract Management 2.0 systems have come a long way from their predecessors and are now immensly more user friendly (typicaly requiring no training), templates can be created a modifed by end users, workflows are simple or flexible.